StepSecurity Maintained Actions

 Case Study Comparisons:

-• reviewdog actions: Security was compromised due to overly permissive access control where contributors who submitted to reviewdog/action-* repositories were automatically invited to the reviewdog/actions-maintainer team, which had write access to these repositories.
+• reviewdog actions: Security was compromised due to overly permissive access controlarrow-up-right where contributors who submitted to reviewdog/action-* repositories were automatically invited to the reviewdog/actions-maintainer team, which had write access to these repositories.
 StepSecurity restricts access exclusively to our dedicated maintenance team.

 Last updated